Exploring plasmon-actuated nano-asssembled microshells using a Linkam hotstage

 Nanomaterials have been found to have interesting electronic, magnetic and optical properties.
 They can manipulate electromagnetic fields through localised surface plasmon resonance to modulate light interactions.
 Such plasmonic phenomena are popular in application for the biomedical field.

-February’s Paper of the Month comes from the University of California, Merced and Stanford University.
-They developed a micro-scale delivery module for various organic and inorganic compounds using nanomaterials.
+Researchers from the University of California, Merced and Stanford University in the USA developed a micro-scale delivery module for various organic and inorganic compounds using nanomaterials.

-They used an LTS350* for their experiments.
+The team used an LTS350*,(now superseeded by the LTS420), for their experiments.
 When asked on the importance of the hotstage, Dr Ghosh said: “One of the most critical parameters that determine whether a cargo delivery system is viable in vivo is the thermal gradient that is produced because of the photothermal effect when optical excitation used to rupture the shells is in resonance with the plasmonic response of the nanoparticles that make up the shell walls.
 To estimate this, the first step was to use heat to rupture the shells instead of light.
 That is where we used the heating stage.”

 Fluorescence microscopy images of a Nano-Assembled Microshell loaded with a fuorescent dye on the LTS350 stage.